Alva C. Ellisor: Career

-Alva C. Ellisor became one of the first female stratigraphers, a leading economic micropaleontologist in the US, and has had a lasting impact in the field of geology as well as paving the way for many women in the field.
+Ellisor became one of the first female stratigraphers, a leading economic micropaleontologist in the US, and has had a lasting impact in the field of geology as well as paving the way for many women in the field.
 When she was employed by the Humble Oil & Refining Company to work on a subsurface laboratory, she became the first woman to work on one for a company – simultaneously she was able to aid in the creation of the Houston Geological Society.
 In her many journals with Joseph A. Cushman, they studied the foraminiferal fauna and discovered fifteen new species and seven new varieties.
 Despite her contributions, she was never credited for her discovery in foraminifera in Edgar Owen's The Trek of the Oil Finders, which exclusively credited J.A Udden, Edwin T. Dumble, Joseph A. Cushman, and Jesse J. Galloway.
 Yet, the four could only conclude their findings only by the research of Ellisor herself, as well as her co authors Esther Applin and Hedwig Kniker.
 Ellisor, along with Applin and Kniker all proposed the idea of using microfossils to locate and find petroleum.
 Alva C. Ellisor continued to be influential on her own, having her work published by many well known geology organizations in The United States.
 Of her many achievements, some of her greatest positions in science were being a fellow of the Geological Society of America and being the Vice President for the Houston Geological Society for two years.

 Ellisor spent over twenty years working for the Humble Oil & Refining Company until she retired in 1947.
 Ellisor engaged in acts of philanthropy throughout her career, donating money and her 3000 volume geologic library to the University of Texas.
 She died at the age of seventy-two on September 22, 1964, in Galveston, Texas.